Wh3g/oh_hell_scorer/README.md

 As a player,
 So I know who wins the game,
 I want to see the scores for each player in the game.

+As a scorekeeper,
+So I can keep score,
+I want to choose a specific player and add to their score.
 ```